Ad-hoc Escalation Brief · Escalation · 27 May 2026

 Strategic interpretation

 This reads as a citation-driven position change rather than a market verdict.
-The two articles cited by three systems are reachable, the publishers are reachable, and the framing they introduced ("harder to roll out") is correctable with published evidence.
+The two articles cited by three systems are reachable; the framing they introduced ("harder to roll out") is addressable with published evidence.
 The 7–10 day window before Gemini reconciles is the window in which counter-evidence is most efficiently placed.
-If no counter-content lands in that window, the framing is likely to settle across all four systems by mid-June.
+The recommended posture is observation with one measured editorial action — not escalation.
+If directional consistency improves without intervention by the next reading, no further action is warranted.

 Recommended response